Trader Joe’s UMAMI MUSHROOM SEASONING

 Not only did they fix the newer version up with a better sauce, they even somehow managed to reduce the Sodium content at the same time.
 So color me impressed.

 Each noodle pack here comes with two little sauce packets.
 One is labeled “Sesame Seed Paste“.
 The other, “Creamy Spicy Garlic Sauce“.
 You mix them together.
 The combined flavors make a decent sauce.
 Why are they separate?
-Because the sesame paste clumps.
-So much that I found it impossible to squeeze out the sesame paste.
-It’s so thick and clumpy.
-TIP: I cut the packet open with a pair of scissors.
-Then I had to use a small spoon to scrape out all the clumpy dark sesame paste plus it’s oil.
-A bit messy but worth the trouble as this dark (roasted?)
-Asian sesame paste does have a lot of flavor.
+Because the sesame paste clumps up.
+So much so that it’s hard to squeeze out as so thick and clumpy.
+TIP: Some people recommend squishing it up to mix.
+I now put it in very hot water for a few minutes then do that.
+I even cut the packet open with a pair of scissors, and use a small spoon to scrape out all the dark sesame paste.
+A bit messy but worth the trouble as this dark (probably roasted?)
+Asian sesame paste has a ton of flavor.

 my stir fried noodles (with eggs and scallions)

-Other than that sauce fix, the noodles themselves seem the same as the other (red) package.
-I see no point in buying the red package anymore; this (black) one is better, sauce wise.
+Other than that sauce fix, the noodles themselves seem the same as the original (red) package.
+Personally I see no point in buying the red package anymore; this (black) one is better, sauce wise.
 Same noodles and same amount.
+So that’s the one I now get.

 I made the noodles Stir Fried with eggs and scallions, pretty easy-peasy.
 See my other post which goes into detail on par-boiling the noodles a minute or two and then stir frying them with sauce.